VFO - 2011

 - 4. Varactor, or diode tuning generally = more drift and a greater need for temperature compensation.

 - 5. Employ short, stiff capacitor leads.
-I use 100 volt or higher voltage C0G tank caps as they tend to have thicker leads.
+I use 100 volt or higher voltage C0G tank caps as they tend to have thicker leads that stay put — perfect for Ugly, Manhattan, or Chuck Adam's MUPPET construction.

 5. Temperature Compensation